 For further Chilterns ideas and inspiration, or to book a table at England’s first gastropub, the nearby Crooked Billet.
 Built in 1642, reputed to have been the hideout of highwayman Dick Turpin, which may have been due to a certain landlord’s daughter, Bess.

-The local village store offers coffee and freshly made light meals.
+The local village store offers coffee, freshly made light meals and stocks Chilterns Gifts.

 2 thoughts on “Be Not Weary in Well Doing”

 Nice story, well researched.
 It’s good read-thanks!

 Thank you, one of my favourite stories for sure.